skelarm

 TOML Configuration

 You can define robot configurations in TOML files.
-See examples/simple_robot.toml or examples/four_dof_robot.toml.
+See examples/simple_robot.toml, examples/four_dof_robot.toml, or examples/base_offset_robot.toml (which sets a non-zero base_length).

 length = 1.0